Skip to content

 “Oh that’s fantastic, so what is it that’s working so well?”

-She tends to find this gets people talking as they like to share what’s working well for them.
+She tends to find that this gets people talking as they like to share what’s working well for them.
 It’s a chance to share their successes.

 3. “We already use (enter x competitor here).”